Approximating Fixpoints of Approximated Functions: Reaching the Least Fixpoint by Fast Iteration

 In the previous section we proved a convergence result for MDPs, approximated by sampling.
 It would be desirable to extend such results to more general settings involving probabilistic systems which are explored by sampling.
-Here we show that indeed, our results allow the formulation of a generic algorithm that can compute a sequence of values converging to the least fixpoint of $f$ almost surely.
+Indeed, our results allow the formulation of a generic algorithm that can compute a sequence of values converging to the least fixpoint of $f$ almost surely.
 This can be done in all cases where we can estimate the error $\|f_n - f\|$ at least with a certain probability.
-The idea of the procedure is simple: make sure algorithmically that the sequence $(f_n)$ converges normally to $f$ almost surely.
+The procedure, reported in~\Cref{Algorithm:GenericApproximationAlgorithm}, relies on a very simple idea: make sure algorithmically that the sequence $(f_n)$ converges normally to $f$ almost surely.
+The correctness of the procedure follows by the Borel-Cantelli Lemma~\cite{alma991015056379706467}.